-The 2014 Travel and Study Grant Program is supported by the General Mills Foundation, the Art and Martha Kaemmer Fund of the HRK Foudation, and the Jerome Foundation.
+The 2016 Travel and Study Grant Program is supported by the Art and Martha Kaemmer Fund of the HRK Foundation and the Jerome Foundation.

-Minnesota-based executive and program administrators working for not-for-profit arts organizations are also eligible to apply.
+Minnesota-based executive and program administrators working for not-for-profit arts organizations in dance; film, video, and digital production; and literature are also eligible to apply (New York City-based executives and administrators do not qualify).
 The program supports such activities as research leading to the creation of new work, the development of collaborations, participation in specific training programs, time for reflection and individualized study, investigating artistic work outside of Minnesota or New York City, and dialogue on aesthetic issues.
 This program does not support the production of new work or the acquisition of teaching credentials.